drakomofo/youtubeServer/read_me_first.txt

 Enjoy your new personalized free speech platform!
 If you liked this tutorial, please feel free to click on the buy me a coffee link on your new website and donate before you delete it
-(or keep it on your site to help me out).
-I am a very poor person. thank you! and enjoy.
+(or keep it on your site to help me out). or
+Bitcoin: bc1qyddp53asfrg2adsm96fjwxc2k347czgrqqst0j

 If this did not work for you, please let me know in my chat on http://thepeepshow.ddns.net and I might be able to help.